Notable Stock to Watch: Datadog (DDOG)

 Datadog (DDOG) STOCK PRICE MOVEMENT:

-Datadog (DDOG) spotted negative result in Friday trading session.
-The stock moved -3.03% and it registered share value at $47.03 in recent trade transaction.
-At present, the stock price sited at -6.17% from the 52 week high and situated at 70.71% from 52 week low.
-8369458 shares traded on hands while it’s an average volume stands with 2.31M shares.

-VOLATILITY FACTOR: The stock remained 5.12% volatile in recent week and indicated 5.69% volatility in last month.
-ATR value of 2.57 measure stock volatility.
+VOLATILITY FACTOR: The stock showed 5.56% volatility in recent week and indicated 5.80% volatility in last month.
+ATR value of 2.53 measure stock volatility.
 The Average True Range is an exponential moving average (14-days) of the True Ranges.

 PROFITABILITY RATIOS: The company’s net profit margin is -7.90%.
 It measures how much out of every dollar of sales a company actually keeps in earnings.
 Gross Margin is observed at 74.60% and Operating Margin is seen at -8.00%.
 Return on Investment (ROI) is 15.20%.